beerfactory/beerfactory-site/content/pages/controlling.rst

 :icon: icon-gear
 :order: 2

-Beerfactory can be used to control brewery actuators.
-Configuration and programming options allow to completelly automate the brewing process.
+BrewBox can also be used to control brewery actuators.
+Configuration and programming options allow to build a complete automation system of the brewing process.